Kratom and brittle hair and dry skin and aging, oh my

 Until I discovered reddit.com/r/quittingkratom.

 Geez.
-In the last year or two, I can't deny I'd received or overheard comments from more than a few well-meaning family members, remarking on how apparently I'd visibly aged.
+In the last year or two previous, I can't deny I'd received or overheard comments from more than a few well-meaning family members, remarking on how apparently I'd visibly aged.
 Again, at the time I'd figured this was just regular ol' passage of time.
-Come on, I'm 37.
+Come on.
 Don't we all age eventually?

 Sure.
 But /r/quittingkratom's consensus is that this kratom gunk vastly accelerates it.
 I pored through comment thread after comment thread, page after page, of people all crowing the same two claims: (1) long-term kratom usage seriously messed up their health; and (2) within a few months of quitting, their skin resumed its former radiant glow, their hair thickened and strengthened and shot down their backs, and their health cleared up in a ton of other ways.